cultuurnet/udb3-json-schemas/README.md

 Anyone can contribute to our API documentation.
 To make the process as smooth as possible, please take the following guidelines into consideration:

+*   Make your changes on a branch separate from `main` first.
+(Pushes to `main` will automatically be rejected!)
+Use a branch name that is prefixed with your project's name.
+For example `uitdatabank/your-branch-name` or `widgets/your-branch-name`.
+*   Try to only make changes to one project per branch / PR, unless absolutely necessary to edit multiple projects at once.
 *   Use [atomic commits](https://curiousprogrammer.dev/blog/why-i-create-atomic-commits-in-git/).
 *   Use [good commit messages](https://cbea.ms/git-commit/).
 Avoid generic commit messages like `Updated example.md` or `PR remarks`.
 *   Avoid big pull requests with a lot of changes that are not related to each other.
 If you need to add a lot of documentation, aim for incremental pull requests with small, specific scopes.